 To simplify the deployment of Elastic Agent, the Fleet Server can be provisioned and hosted in the Elastic Cloud.
 In this case, when the deployment is created, a highly available set of Fleet Servers are automatically deployed.

 Administrators can choose the resources allocated to the Fleet Server and whether they want the Fleet Server to be deployed in multiple availability zones.

 Once deployed on Elastic Cloud as a service, the full life cycle of the Fleet Server is managed by Elastic.
 Fleet Server is scalable and highly available with traffic ingress load balanced across multiple instances to satisfy the scale requirements.

-Deployed on-premises and self-managededit
+Deployed on-prem and self-managededit